Ljubljana: Entertainment and performing arts

-Cankar Hall is the largest Slovenian cultural and congress center with multiple halls and a large foyer in which art film festivals, artistic performances, book fairs, and other cultural events are held.
+Cankar Hall is the largest Slovenian cultural and congress centre with multiple halls and a large foyer in which art film festivals, artistic performances, book fairs, and other cultural events are held.

 Cinema

 The cinema in Ljubljana appeared for the first time at the turn of the 20th century, and quickly gained popularity among the residents.
 After World War II, the Cinema Company Ljubljana, later named Ljubljana Cinematographers, was established and managed a number of already functioning movie theatres in Ljubljana, including the only Yugoslav children's theatre.
 Cinema festivals took place in the 1960s, and a cinematheque opened its doors in 1963.
 With the advent of television, video, and recently the Internet, most cinema theatres in Ljubljana closed, and the cinema mainly moved to Kolosej, a multiplex in the BTC City.
 It features twelve screens, including an IMAX 3D screen.
 The remaining theatres are Kino Komuna, Kinodvor, where art movies are accompanied by events, and the Slovenian Cinematheque.
 The Slovenian Cinematheque hosts the international Ljubljana LGBT Film Festival which showcases LGBT-themed films.
 Founded in 1984, it is the oldest film festival of its sort in Europe (with oldest ex SFRY LGBT+ march in Ljubljana Pride).